Gamerenr/EAS/README.md

 Basic EAS script for fivem The script is easy to setup and almost just drag and drop

-To setup the script drag it into a folder and edit the server_config.lua file and add as many departments as you want You can also edit the sound volume in the config.lua file!
+To setup the script drag it into a folder and edit the server_config.lua file and add as many departments as you want You can also edit the sound volume and the time it should show up in the config.lua file!

 Ace Perms you need to add: add_ace group.admin "Gamer.EAS" allow